UoB-COMSM0110/2024-group-18/README.md

 Developing Oiram challenged and enhanced our software engineering capabilities.
 We crafted a sophisticated system architecture that included map design, a stylised interface, accessibility features, and innovative mechanics like time reversal, resulting in a game that closely matched our vision.

-Early in the project, we established our game's vision, though the complexity of our codebase evolved.
+As the project progressed, as did the complexity of our codebase.
 Maintaining a supportive environment was therefore vital, with senior developers providing guidance and using diagrams to ensure all team members, regardless of skill level, understood the system.
 This facilitated feature integration and allowed team members to cover for each other.

 Adopting an Agile development methodology was also instrumental for designing the game we envisioned, satisfying our user stories, and importantly, creating something that was fun to play.
 User feedback was pivotal, influencing the game’s setting and difficulty.
 This feedback enabled us to fine-tune levels and add hints, leading to a game that was enjoyable, challenging, and satisfying for players.